Delta Flight Returns to Seattle After 'Security Incident'

 Flight DL129, a Boeing 767 wide-body jet, turned back off the coast of British Columbia after leaving Seattle at 5:24 p.m. local time, according to information from the aircraft tracking site FlightRadar24.

-A passenger onboard reportedly assaulted a flight attendant around 45 minutes into the flight, SeattlePi.com. reports.
+A passenger onboard reportedly assaulted a flight attendant around 45 minutes into the flight, SeattlePi.com reports.

-The flight attendant and another passenger were injured and taken to hospital, Seattle-Tacoma International Airport spokesperson, Perry Cooper, said.
+The flight attendant and another passenger were injured and taken to hospital, Seattle-Tacoma International Airport spokesperson Perry Cooper said.

 "The passenger [who triggered the incident] was restrained onboard and was removed from the flight by law enforcement without further incident when the aircraft arrived back in Seattle," Delta said in a statement provided to TIME.
 "The flight is scheduled to re-depart for Beijing later this evening."